Linde Q2 2021 Earnings Call Transcript

 Matt White

-Hey, Jeff, or Laurence, sorry.
+Laurence, sorry.
 It's Matt.
-I would say no. Things are pretty consistent with as you would expect.
-I mean, normal pattern is usually two to three years prior to the exploration.
-You begin to talk about the renewal and any type of inflationary environments usually don't have any impact on that.
+I would say no. Things are pretty consistent with as you'd expect.
+I mean, normal pattern is usually two to three years prior to the expiration, you begin to talk about the renewal.
+Any type inflationary environments usually don't have any impact on that.

 Laurence Alexander